Message from LAHG, Sebangau National Park

 The morning air was still cold, heavy rain had just flushed through the Natural Laboratory of Peat-swamp Forest (LAHG) camp, a special zone within the Sebangau National Park.
 The birds began to sound melodious accompanied by the sound of gibbons singing in the distance.
 The sound of water droplets from leaves falling on the tin roof becomes the soothing sound of the morning.
 Not long after, the voice that was eagerly awaited by everyone at the camp called out.

 “The food is ready, let’s eat while it’s still warm,” shouted Listio from the front of the kitchen door.

-Listio, also known as Lis, is a middle-aged man from Binuang, South Kalimantan who is a cook at Camp LAHG Sebangau, a camp managed by the CIMTROP LLG Technical Implementation Unit (UPT) of Palangka Raya University.
+Listio, also known as Lis, is a middle-aged man from Binuang, South Kalimantan who is a cook at Camp LAHG, a camp managed by the CIMTROP LLG Technical Implementation Unit (UPT) of Palangka Raya University, a special zone within the Sebangau National Park.
 Lis has been a cook at the camp for a dozen years and has witnessed the development and history of the camp.

 Everyday cooking starts at 04:00 in the morning, and in a day, Lis cooks three meals with changing menus and often makes snacks for the afternoon.
 The main principle is that everyone should be happy and should not go hungry.

 For most people, working in the forest is tough, full of limitations, and away from the hustle and bustle of the city.
 With Lis’s decision to work at the camp, he felt very happy and peaceful while working in the forest and away from the city.

 “I never feel lonely, even though I often stay alone at the camp when the field staff is on leave.
 I have a lot of things that I can do in this camp and that makes me happy,” said Lis when met last weekend at Camp LAHG.